johan-bolmsjo/rainbow/README.md

 rules are applied according to configuration to each line read from stdin, outputting them to stdout.

+One instance where this tool may be useful is when developing applications that log lots of data to traditional log files, maybe an embedded system.
+When you are looking for certain patterns, coloring may greatly speed up troubleshooting.
+A custom configuration is quickly created to troubleshoot particular issues.

 ## Design Goals

 * Low latency, output buffering is per line only.